aracaarja12/logParserUtility/README.md

 `pytest <module.py>`

 Presently, all three modules each contain two classes: TestPositive and TestNegative.
+These contain the module's positive tests and negative tests, respectively.
 To run the negative tests from the test_input module, you can run:

 `pytest test_input.py::TestNegative`